 - Clinical and Basic Research is conducted by both full-time and several part-time OMS faculty in many areas of surgical science; including studies on bone morphogenetic proteins, salivary function, dental implantology, distraction osteogenesis, sleep apnea, oral cancer, patient information writing, and many others.
 The College of Dentistry contains excellent facilities and affiliations for these clinical and laboratory investigations.
 Faculty mentor the pre- and postdoctoral students in research, leading to student presentations and publications at local, state, regional, national and international levels.

 - Community Service - Faculty members involve themselves in the community through continuing education course offerings, as consultants, and committee memberships at local, state, national and international levels.

 Notice to students pursuing programs that may lead to a professional license or certification required for employment.

 The following programs may lead to a professional license or certification that is required for employment.
 Professional licensure/certification requirements vary from state to state, which may affect a student’s ability to apply for a professional license/certification upon the completion of the program.

-The U.S. Department of Education regulation, 34 CFR 668.43 (a) (5) (v), requires an institution to disclose whether the program will fulfill educational requirements for licensure or certification for each state.
+The U.S. Department of Education regulation, 34 CFTR 668.43 (a) (5) (v), requires an institution to disclose whether the program will fulfill educational requirements for licensure or certification for each state.

 The administrative departments that offer the programs have made the following determination regarding their curriculum.
 More ...